smoluck/SMONSTER_DOC/docs/source/topmenu.rst

 Documentation
 -------------

-* this menu regroup all the current Videos links that describes the usage of the tools organized by kits name sections.
+This menu regroup all the current Videos links that describes the usage of the tools organized by kits name sections.
+It also let you access to Keymaps system , Training Scenes and Options.

 .. _topmenu_trainingscene: